-We developed a really neat tool to let you search for all SAP error message and keywords…but first, let’s take a look the components that make up an SAP error message:
+We developed an elegant tool to let you search for all SAP messages and keywords…but first, let’s take a look at the components that make up an SAP error message:

-An SAP error message code typically looks like this: AA001 (or sometimes shown as AA 001).
-The first part is the Message Class which indicates the functional area of the messages.
+An SAP message code typically looks like this: AA001 (or sometimes shown as AA 001).
+The first part is the Message Class, which indicates the functional area of the messages.
 It is a way to group messages by logical category.
-In our example message class AA is used for all messages related to Asset Accounting.
+In our example, message class AA is used for all messages related to Asset Accounting.

-Following the error message class is the actual error message number (in our example: 001).
+Following the message class is the actual message number (in our example: 001).
 Message numbers can range from 000 – 999.

-Whenever you see an error message in SAP and want to tell someone about it, always make sure to share both the message class and message number to identify the correct error.
+Whenever you see a message in SAP and want to tell someone about it, always make sure to share both the message class and message number to identify the correct error.

 There are about 16,000 different message classes in SAP S/4HANA – each of these classes can contain up to 1000 individual messages…that’s a lot of messages.
 I’ll let you do the math.

-This is the (short) description of the error and is what is being displayed in the status bar in your SAP window.
+The message text is the (short) description of the issue and is displayed in the status bar in your SAP window.
 The message text can be up to 73 characters long.
 In our example, message AA001 says: Asset & & not in company code &.

 The ampersand characters (&) are placeholders for the actual assets numbers and company code.
 In other words, the real message you would see in your SAP screen would say something like this: Asset 1000 0 not in company code 3000.

-Unfortunately, these error messages are not always self-explanatory – in fact, many times they can be quite cryptic.
-Luckily, most error message also have a Long Text which you can display by double-clicking the error message.
+Unfortunately, these messages are not always self-explanatory – in fact, many times they can be quite cryptic.
+Luckily, most messages also have a Long Text, which you can display by double-clicking the error message.
 In our example, the long text says:

-The Long Text typically includes useful information about how to fix the error and might even include direct links to a configuration transaction (if certain configuration settings are missing, for example).
+The Long Text typically includes useful information about how to fix the error.
+It might even include direct links to a configuration transaction (if specific configuration settings are missing, for example).

 Now, one of our most popular blog articles is this one: Download all SAP transaction codes – a handy Excel list of all the available Tcodes in the SAP system.
 Thus, I thought I’ll create a similar tool to lookup all of SAP’s error messages.